Right to Refuse Assessments

 - The student's score reports and academic records will display the score of zero (0), but will not directly impact their course grade or access to future coursework.

-- The student's zero (0) score will count toward the school's federal test participation rate under ESSA but will not impact the school's state accreditation status.
+- The student's zero (0) score will count toward the school's federal test participation rate under ESSA, where applicable, but will not impact the school's state accreditation status.

 How to Refuse a Test